 HIV/AIDS doesn’t discriminate – anyone can get it and it’s one of the world’s most serious health threats.

 South Africa remains the country with the highest number of people living with HIV in the world.
-With over 7 million South Africans (18.9% of the adult population) currently infected, stemming the HIV/AIDS epidemic in this country remains an ongoing challenge.
+With approximately 7.9 million people of all ages living with HIV, stemming the HIV/AIDS epidemic in this country remains an ongoing challenge.

 In 2016, an estimated 36.7 million people were living with HIV across the globe.
 According to UNAIDS, 1.8 million people became newly infected with HIV in 2016, while 1 million people died from AIDS-related illnesses in the same year.
 Approximately two-thirds of new cases occurred in sub-Saharan Africa.

 Other regions significantly affected by HIV/AIDS include Asia and the Pacific, Latin America and the Caribbean, as well as Eastern Europe and Central Asia.

 Worldwide, most infections are transmitted between heterosexual partners.
 In some countries, men who have sex with men, injecting drug users, sex workers, transgender people and prisoners are disproportionally affected by HIV.
 People with sexually transmitted infections (STIs) are also far more vulnerable than others to becoming infected with HIV.
 Sores on the genitals create an entry point for the virus.

 HIV primarily affects people in their most productive years, with a third of new infections occurring among people between the ages of 15 and 24.
 HIV annual incidence among South African adults aged 15 to 49 years is 0.79%, with more women being affected than men.
 The disparity in HIV prevalence by sex is most pronounced among young adults: HIV prevalence among 20 to 24 year-olds is three times higher among females (15.6%) than males (4.8%).